LiuYiSong/websocket-cross-server-adapter/README.md

 No matter which WebSocket server node the client is connected to, messages can be delivered precisely.

 Supports room namespace management and cross-node statistics (e.g., online users, room members).
-Event handlers can be registered on any server node, and cross-node events can directly callback to clients without the need for intermediate routing.

 ### WebSocketConnector (Client Connection Manager)